By continuing to use the site you agree to the use of cookies. You can find out more in our help section.

 ركـائـبه

-I embrace the religion of love wherever its caravans head"
+I embrace the religion of love wherever its caravans head" (ابن عربي (٥٥٨-٦٣٨ هـ

 Ibn ʿArabī (1165-1240 C.E.)

-Cambridge University Library's collection of Islamic manuscripts dates from the origins of Arabic scholarship in Cambridge in the 1630s when the University founded a Professorship in Arabic and William Bedwell donated a Qur'an to the Library.
+Cambridge University Library's collection of Islamic manuscripts dates from the origins of Arabic scholarship in Cambridge in the 1630s when the University founded a Professorship in Arabic and William Bedwell donated a Qurʼān to the Library.
 Since that time the collection has grown in size and diversity to over 5,000 works, including the collections of Thomas Erpenius, J.L.Burckhardt, E.H.Palmer and E.G. Browne.
 These manuscripts shed light on many aspects of the Islamic world, its beliefs and learning.

 The collection was further enriched over the centuries through the activities of scholarly collectors and skilled librarians, adding more depth to the already impressive range of manuscripts.
 Yet this extraordinary collection has remained relatively unknown outside Cambridge.
 Now we hope to draw better attention to its treasures through cataloguing and digitisation.
 We have collaborated with the Bodleian at Oxford and other research libraries to provide an online catalogue of the collection.
 We will be offering a selection of digitised manuscripts through the Foundations project and will seek funding for further digitisation.

-In this selection, we present several examples of Qur'anic manuscripts, including a complete and beautifully illustrated Qur'an and a number of very early fragments dating back to the first centuries of the Islamic calendar.
+From the wider collection of Islamic manuscripts we have included a complete and beautifully illustrated Qur'an and a number of very early fragments dating back to the first centuries of the Islamic calendar.
 From the rich literature encompassing the Islamic tradition we have chosen the only extant copy of Kitāb al-tawḥīd, the famous theological work by by al-Maturidi, alongside works on science and some richly illustrated examples of Persian Literature.

 See also